acedge123/api-docs-template/README.md

 ### Recommendations

-There may be a recommendation associated with Choices and Slider questions.
-Recommendation rule may contain questions with values (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in recommendation rule calculation.
+There may be a recommendation associated with Open, Choices and Slider questions.
+Recommendation rule may contain questions of Open, Choices and Slider types (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in recommendation rule calculation.
 If rule is True, recommendation for associated question will be returned.

 Recommendation can contain some of or all of:
 - response text;